Continually Updated Clinical Reference

 Psychiatrists play a key role in the long-term outpatient care of mental illness in people with developmental disability.
 Ideally, the team of caregivers should include a psychiatrist, primary care physician, psychologist, social worker, nurse clinician, case manager, occupational therapist, vocational counselor, home provider, and family member who work together to ensure the best outcome.
 While all these individuals may not be located in one place, their input should be sought and coordinated by the case manager when developing a comprehensive treatment plan.

-When a DSM-IV-TR–oriented diagnostic approach yields no more than a relatively nonspecific diagnosis (eg, impulse control disorder not otherwise specified [NOS]), particularly in those with more severe mental retardation, clinicians may have to focus on abnormal behavioral symptoms as indications for choosing psychotropic medications.
+When a DSM-5-TR oriented diagnostic approach yields no more than a relatively nonspecific diagnosis (eg, impulse control disorder not otherwise specified [NOS]), particularly in those with more severe intellectual disability, clinicians may have to focus on abnormal behavioral symptoms as indications for choosing psychotropic medications.
 These problems include self-injurious behavior, physical aggression, impulsivity/hyperactivity, suicidal ideation/behavior, sexually aggressive behavior, sexual self-exposure/public masturbation, social withdrawal, excessive dependence, noncompliance/oppositional behavior, and self-induced vomiting.

-Assessment of Mental Illness in Persons with Mental Retardation
+Assessment of Mental Illness in Persons With Intellectual Disability

-The psychiatric diagnostic evaluation of persons with mental retardation is, in principle, the same as for persons who do not have retardation.
+The psychiatric diagnostic evaluation of persons with intellectual disability (ID) is, in principle, the same as for persons who do not have ID.
 The diagnostic approaches are modified, depending on the patient's cognitive level and, especially, communication skills.
-For persons who have mild mental retardation and good verbal skills, the approach does not differ much from diagnosing persons with average cognitive skills.
+For persons who have mild ID and good verbal skills, the approach does not differ much from diagnosing persons with average cognitive skills.
 The poorer the communication skills, the more one has to depend on information provided by caregivers familiar with the patient and on direct behavioral observations.
 The assessment includes the following components.

 Comprehensive history